Georgia is the ultimate European travel destination.

-In fact, Georgian cuisine is the cuisine of reference in the Soviet Union, to the extent that the best local restaurants in Russia are Georgian restaurants.
+In fact, Georgian cuisine is the cuisine of reference in the Soviet Union, to the extent that the best local restaurants in Ukraine and Russia are Georgian restaurants.

 Their food, however, tends to be heavy but they offer a large variety of dishes and, unlike all the developing countries I have been to, in Tbilisi you already find quite a few restaurants serving high local cuisine.

 Cheese, walnuts and meat, loads of meat, are usually the core of any of their meals but they also have many vegetarian options, especially eggplant dishes.

 Some of the dishes you are likely to taste are: